Braves vs. Rockies: Betting Trends, Records ATS, Home/Road Splits

 Braves vs. Rockies: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Matt Olson and the Atlanta Braves square off against Elias Diaz and the Colorado Rockies at Coors Field on Monday, at 8:40 PM ET.
+Marcell Ozuna and Ezequiel Tovar will look to continue their recent offensive production when the Atlanta Braves and Colorado Rockies hit the field at Coors Field on Tuesday, at 8:40 PM ET.

-The Braves are the favorite in this one, at -250, while the underdog Rockies have +200 odds to play spoiler.
-Atlanta is favored on the run line (-2.5).
-The over/under is 12 runs for this contest (with -120 odds to hit the over and +100 odds on the under).
+The Braves have been listed as -275 moneyline favorites for this matchup with the Rockies (+220).
+Atlanta is the favorite on the run line (-2.5 with -115 odds).
+A 12-run over/under has been listed in the game.

 Rep your team with officially licensed Braves gear!
 Head to Fanatics to find jerseys, shirts, and much more.